rosshemsley/interactionviz/README.md

 # interactionviz

+## ⚠️ _this is still a work in progress_

-Pure Python viewer / renderer and loader for the INTERACTION dataset
+A no-nonsense, pure Python, renderer and loader for the INTERACTION dataset.